-5 In the reign of Herod, king of Judea, there was a priest named Zechariah, who belonged to the division called after Abijah.
+In the reign of Herod, king of Judea, there was a priest named Zechariah, who belonged to the division called after Abijah.
 His wife, whose name was Elizabeth, was also a descendant of Aaron.
-6 They were both righteous people, who lived blameless lives, guiding their steps by all the commandments and ordinances of the Lord.
-7 But they had no child, Elizabeth being barren; and both of them were advanced in years.
+They were both righteous people, who lived blameless lives, guiding their steps by all the commandments and ordinances of the Lord.
+But they had no child, Elizabeth being barren; and both of them were advanced in years.

-8 One day, when Zechariah was officiating as priest before God, during the turn of his division, 9 it fell to him by lot, in accordance with the practice among the priests, to go into the Temple of the Lord and burn incense; 10 and, as it was the Hour of Incense, the people were all praying outside.
-11 And an angel of the Lord appeared to him, standing on the right of the Altar of Incense.
-12 Zechariah was startled at the sight and was awestruck.
-13 But the angel said to him, "Do not be afraid, Zechariah; your prayer has been heard, and your wife Elizabeth will bear you a son, whom you will call by the name John.
-14 He will be to you a joy and a delight; and many will rejoice over his birth.
-15 For he will be great in the sight of the Lord; he will not drink any wine or strong drink, and he will be filled with the Holy Spirit from the very hour of his birth, 16 and will reconcile many of the Israelites to the Lord their God.
-17 He will go before him in the spirit and with the power of Elijah, to reconcile fathers to their children and the disobedient to the wisdom of the righteous, and so make ready for the Lord a people prepared for him."
+One day, when Zechariah was officiating as priest before God, during the turn of his division, it fell to him by lot, in accordance with the practise amongst the priests, to go into the Temple of the Lord and burn incense; and, as it was the Hour of Incense, the people were all praying outside.
+And an angel of the Lord appeared to him, standing on the right of the Altar of Incense.
+Zechariah was startled at the sight and was awestruck.
+But the angel said to him, "Do not be afraid, Zechariah; your prayer has been heard, and your wife Elizabeth will bear you a son, whom you will call by the name John.
+He will be to you a joy and a delight; and many will rejoice over his birth.
+For he will be filled with the Holy Spirit from the very hour of his birth, and will reconcile many of the Israelites to the Lord their God.
+He will go before him in the spirit and with the power of Elijah, to reconcile fathers to their children and the disobedient to the wisdom of the righteous, and so make ready for the Lord a people prepared for him."

-18 "How can I be sure of this?"
+"How can I be sure of this?"
 Zechariah asked the angel.
 "For I am an old man and my wife is advanced in years."

-19 "I am Gabriel," the angel answered, "who stand in the presence of God, and I have been sent to speak to you and to bring you this good news.
-20 And now you will be silent and unable to speak until the day when this takes place, because you did not believe what I said, though my words will be fulfilled in due course."
+"I am Gabriel," the angel answered, "who stand in the presence of God, and I have been sent to speak to you and to bring you this good news.
+And now you will be silent and unable to speak until the day when this takes place, because you did not believe what I said, though my words will be fulfilled in due course."

-21 Meanwhile the people were watching for Zechariah, wondering at his remaining so long in the Temple.
-22 When he came out, he was unable to speak to them, and they perceived that he had seen a vision there.
+Meanwhile the people were watching for Zechariah, wondering at his remaining so long in the Temple.
+When he came out, he was unable to speak to them, and they perceived that he had seen a vision there.
 But Zechariah kept making signs to them, and remained dumb.
-23 And, as soon as his term of service was finished, he returned home.
-24 After this his wife, Elizabeth, became pregnant and lived in seclusion for five months.
-25 "The Lord has done this for me," she said, "he has shown me kindness and taken away the public disgrace of childlessness under which I have been living."
+And, as soon as his term of service was finished, he returned home.
+After this his wife, Elizabeth, became pregnant and lived in seclusion for five months.
+"The Lord has done this for me," she said, "he has shown me kindness and taken away the public disgrace of childlessness under which I have been living."

-26 Six months later the angel Gabriel was sent from God to a town in Galilee called Nazareth, 27 to a maiden there who was engaged to a man named Joseph, a descendant of David.
+Six months later the angel Gabriel was sent from God to a town in Galilee called Nazareth, to a maiden there who was engaged to a man named Joseph, a descendant of David.
 Her name was Mary.
-28 Gabriel came into her presence and greeted her, saying, "You have been shown great favor - the Lord is with you."
+Gabriel came into her presence and greeted her, saying, "You have been shown great favour - the Lord is with you."